tapanther/Tritan/docs/MotherChurch.md

 ## Culture

-Mother Church shares many of the same beliefs as the [Cult of Five][], including the respective roles and personalities of the Five.
+Mother Church shares many of the same beliefs as the [Cult of Five][Cult of Five], including the respective roles and personalities of the Five.
 Indeed, Mother Church considers clerics of the Cult of Five as bretheren, misguided though they may be.
 This has led to  generally positive relations between the two religions.

 Where Mother Church differs from the Cult is its belief in a single, supreme being.
 Unlike the Five, this deity does not directly interfere in the affairs of mere mortals.
 Rather, the planes of existence are part of an ineffable plan of His own devising.
 For many, faith in the Plan brings great spiritual comfort, as it means that the pain and suffering of the past six centuries has not been meaningless.